Contractor Mortgages

 Many contractors often ask whether they will be subjected to higher interest rates due to their short-term employment status.
 However, this assumption is incorrect as contractors have access to the same interest rates as anyone else, and their working pattern doesn’t affect this.
 However, it’s important to note that not all lenders offer mortgages based on the contract rate, which can reduce the available options for contractors.

-With nearly a decade of experience, we have worked with contractors from various backgrounds and industries.
+With nearly a decade of experience, we’re experienced mortgage brokers who have worked with contractors from various backgrounds and industries.
 Our journey began at the UK’s largest contractor mortgage specialist, where we gained invaluable expertise before embarking on our own journey.
 Our mission is to help contractors secure the mortgage they deserve, and we strive to make the application process as stress-free as possible.

-If you need further information about applying for a mortgage as a contractor, visit our contractor mortgages page, or feel free to contact us to learn more about our services.
+If you need further information about applying for a mortgage as a contractor, visit our contractor mortgages page, or feel free to contact us to learn more about how we can help with your specific needs.

 Your property may be repossessed if you do not keep up repayments on your mortgage.